 ITEM 2.
 MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS.

-In this Form 10-Q, the terms "Cryoport", "Company" and similar terms refer to Cryoport, Inc., and its wholly owned subsidiary, Cryoport Systems, Inc.
+In this Form 10-Q, the terms "Cryoport", "Company" and similar terms refer to Cryoport, Inc., and its wholly owned subsidiaries, Cryoport Systems, Inc., Cryoport Netherlands B.V. and Cryoport UK Limited.

 SAFE HARBOR FOR FORWARD LOOKING STATEMENTS: